atrodo/App-MechaCPAN/README.md

 ## Should I use App::MechaCPAN instead of &lt;tool>

-Probably not, no. It can be used in place of some tools, but it's focus is not on the features a developer needs.
+Probably not, no. It can be used in place of some tools, but its focus is not on the features a developer needs.
 If your needs are very simple and you don't need many options, you might be able to get away with only using `App::MechaCPAN`.
 However be prepared to run into limitations quickly.

 # USING FOR DEPLOYMENTS